istio/istio.io/content/docs/tasks/telemetry/gateways/index.md

 provides general details on using self-signed certificates to access in-cluster services.

 {{< warning >}}
 This task is concerned *solely* with securing the transport layer for access.
-When exposing the telemetry services externally, the services should be installed and configured to require authentication.
+The services should be installed and configured to require authentication when exposing the telemetry services externally.
 {{< /warning >}}

 1. [Install Istio](/docs/setup/) in your cluster with `cert-manager` enabled and `istio-ingressgateway` configured to use